frankelavsky/academic_homepage/_posts/2024-11-26-how-to-make-a-good-talk.md

 ---
 layout: post
-title: "How to make a good talk (and why are academics so bad at this)?"
+title: "How to make a good talk (and why are academics so bad at this?)"
 slug: how-to-make-a-good-talk
 tags:
 - academics